Eitri (character): Fictional character biography

 Eitri ruled as king of the Dwarves of Nidavellir.
-In his first appearance, he along with his brother Brokk were tasked with creating a spear for Odin.
-Due to a young Loki's magic, the spear was cursed, and Thor was asked to have the dwarves create a new weapon.
-Loki once again attempted to thwart the dwarves forging, but they manage to complete the creation of Mjolnir, along with the creation of Gullinbursti (a living boar) and Draupnir (a golden armband), which they give to Odin.
-Years later, Loki destroys Sif's golden hair, making her bald.
-Thor threatens him to replace her hair and meets with Eitri and Brokk, who — due to Loki being unable to pay them — give black hair as the replacement, which Thor and Sif do not seem to mind.
-The loss of Sif's blonde hair is also detailed in a four-part series focusing on Loki's history.
+In his first appearance, he and his brother Brokk were tasked with creating a spear for Odin.
+Due to a young Loki's magic, the spear was cursed and Thor was asked to have the dwarves create a new weapon.
+Loki once again attempted to thwart the dwarves forging, but they manage to complete the creation of Mjolnir, along with the creation of the boar Gullinbursti and the golden armband Draupnir which they give to Odin.
+Years later, Loki destroys Sif's golden hair, leaving her bald.
+Thor threatens him to replace her hair and meets with Eitri and Brokk, who — due to Loki being unable to pay them — give Sif black hair as a replacement, which she and Thor do not seem to mind.

 These stories were slightly retconned, with it being explained that Eitri's creation of Mjolnir caused the extinction of dinosaurs.
-Eitri and his siblings, Brokk and Buri, took it upon themselves to get rid of the mold that created it so that it did not fall into the hands of Loki.
+Eitri and his siblings Brokk and Buri took it upon themselves to get rid of the mold that created it so that it did not fall into the hands of Loki.
 Another version revealed that Mjolnir was created alongside Sif's new hair which Eitri was able to make gold.
 It was through Loki's own doing that Mjolnir ended up with Thor and Sif's hair became black.
 The story of the forging was later returned to its original version.

 Odin later visits Eitri to help in forging something for him.
 In return, Eitri asks that Odin send a female warrior to defeat a rogue dwarf named Throgg.
 Sif defeats him, and Eitri happily tells her that since Throgg has been bested by a woman, he and the dwarves can now leave peacefully and proceed to begin forging the hammer Stormbreaker for Beta Ray Bill at Odin's request.
 Eitri is later visited by Odin and Balder who wish to stop a fight between Thor and Eric Masterson.
 To do this, Eitri creates Thunderstrike, a mace that evidently becomes Masterson's code name.